kmilodenisglez/kmilodenisglez/README.md

 ### 🛡️ Blockchain & Applied Cryptography Specialist

-I architect **secure, high-performance distributed systems** and currently serve as a Researcher at the Institute of Cryptography at the University of Havana.
-Passionate about data security, system performance, and leading teams to successful solutions.
+Blockchain & Applied Cryptography Specialist passionate about designing **secure, high-performance distributed systems**.
+Currently a Researcher at the Institute of Cryptography, University of Havana, I specialize in building robust APIs and services while exploring Decentralized Ledger Technologies and applied cryptography.
+Experienced with frameworks such as Django, FastAPI, Laravel, Express.js, and Iris (Go), as well as blockchain technologies including Hyperledger (Fabric, FireFly) and Ethereum Virtual Machine-based platforms (Ethereum, Polygon, etc.).

 ### 🧠 More About Me